AmadeusGB/find-my-goods/README.md

 8. **Scalable Architecture**:
    - Designed to handle multiple cameras and high volumes of data.
    - Separation of concerns between client, processing server, and database for improved scalability.

+## Use Cases

+1. **Real-Time Monitoring and Recording**:
+   - Continuously monitor and record different rooms in the house using multiple cameras.
+   - Capture and store high-definition images and videos for anytime access.
+   - Use cases: Home security monitoring, real-time care for the elderly and children.

+2. **Intelligent Query and Response**:
+   - Ask the system about the location of items or events in the home via voice or text.
+   - The system analyzes historical videos and key images to provide accurate answers.
+   - Example questions: "Where is my water bottle?", "Who moved my pizza yesterday?"
+   - Use cases: Item tracking, event review.

+3. **Event Push and Reporting**:
+   - Identify and report various events happening in the home, such as item movements, stranger intrusions, or animal disturbances.
+   - Example scenarios: "Your shoes were taken to the bathroom for washing yesterday" or "A wild cat entered the house and took the pizza".
+   - Use cases: Home security, pet monitoring.

+4. **Fridge Inventory Management**:
+   - Install a camera inside the fridge to periodically report on food item usage and remind users to replenish necessary items.
+   - Example functionality: "The milk in the fridge is running low, consider buying new milk".
+   - Use cases: Smart home management, food inventory management.

+5. **Baby Behavior Monitoring**:
+   - Install a camera in the baby's room to analyze and push alerts for dangerous behavior in real-time.
+   - Example functionality: Immediately send an alert to parents' phones if the baby falls from the bed.
+   - Use cases: Baby safety monitoring, child care.

+6. **Yard Monitoring**:
+   - Install cameras around the yard to summarize and report events happening around the yard during the week.
+   - Example functionality: "Several kittens played in your backyard this week" or "A bear turned over the trash bin".
+   - Use cases: Home perimeter security monitoring, animal activity monitoring.

 ## System Architecture